-2015 marked the sixth year of the FSS (Family Self Sufficiency Program) administered by the Dane County Housing Authority (DCHA) to encourage participants to either become employed or increase their earning potential through education or job training.
+2016 marked the sixth year of the FSS (Family Self Sufficiency Program) administered by the Dane County Housing Authority (DCHA) to encourage participants to either become employed or increase their earning potential through education or job training.
 The end result is for persons to leave the assisted housing program or reduce the amount of subsidy involved with their tenancy.
 In addition program participants fund an escrow account with HAP savings that can be used as a down payment on a home, a vehicle, debt reduction or other financial goals at program graduation.
 This program is conducted in partnership with United Way and the Community Action Coalition.

-DCHA in partnership with Dane County Human Services is administering a Family Unification Program, which will assist eligible families, that are in jeopardy of retaining or gaining custody of their children, for whom adequate housing is an issue.
-There are 50 vouchers in this program and it is always full.
+DCHA in partnership with Dane County Human Services is administering a Family Unification Program, which will assist eligible families that are in jeopardy of retaining or gaining custody of their children, and for whom adequate housing is an issue.
+There are 50 vouchers in this program and the program is currently accepting applications.